emelocoton189/uxd-research-repo/reflections/Coursera_EDHC_Strategic_Foresight_course.md

 Add opportunity cost:
 * What are you giving up by pursuing this path instead of another (e.g., missed income, slower skill growth in current field)?

-**11) Decision aid: Robustness vs Efficacy (simple Parmenides-style): How well does each path meet my goals, work in multiple futures, and inspire confidence right now?**
+**11) Decision aid: Robustness vs Efficacy (simple Parmenides-style): How well does each path meet my goals, work in multiple futures, and inspire confidence right now?**<br>

 <img width="913" height="157" alt="Screen Shot 2025-08-05 at 12 54 31 PM" src="https://github.com/user-attachments/assets/ce65dd37-ae44-4944-a565-aadfb8c51d97" /><br>

 _Definition in context_
 This step is about scoring and comparing options (paths) in two ways:
 1. Robustness- How likely is this path to work out well across multiple possible futures (not just the most probable one)?